manhhavu/weather-graphql/README.md

 Demonstrates a GraphQL server proxied to [OpenWeatherMap API](http://openweathermap.org/api)

+## Features
+1. Query [current weather data for one location](https://openweathermap.org/current#one) by specifying city's name or id.

 ## How to run

 You need to specify a OpenWeatherMap APPID as an environment variable (OWM_ID).